You might be wondering why

-PSPDFKit.framework folder is over 160 MB large.
+PSPDFKit.xcframework is more than 150 MB in size.
 This can be irritating at first, especially considering that Apple only allows downloading apps over cellular data if they are smaller than 100 MB.
-However, this is not the size that your users will get.
+However, this is not the size your users will get.

-The PSPDFKit SDK covers most of the PDF specification, which contains thousands of pages and, thus, is quite complex.
-PSPDFKit includes a complete PDF renderer, cryptography and many UI components.
-This results in a lot of code and thus a sizable binary, although there are certain factors that make it appear larger than it actually is.
-We’re working hard to ensure the framework size stays as low as possible.
+The PSPDFKit SDK covers most of the PDF specification, which contains thousands of pages and is therefore quite complex.
+PSPDFKit includes a complete PDF renderer, cryptography features, and many UI components.
+This results in a lot of code and a sizable binary, although there are certain factors that make it appear larger than it actually is.
+We’re working hard to ensure the framework size stays as small as possible.

-The SDK binary includes slices for i386, x64, armv7 and arm64.
-For armv7 and arm64, Bitcode is included as well, which basically results in six different slices.
-(Learn more about bitcode here) Each slice is a full and complete copy of the SDK, and only one slice is required for your users.
-During integration a script runs that ensures that the Simulator slices (i386, x64) are stripped away from our SDK, resulting in a size reduction of about 30%.
+The SDK binary includes slices for i386, x64, ARMv7, and 64-bit ARM.
+For ARMv7 and 64-bit ARM (ARM64), bitcode is included as well, which basically results in six different slices.
+(Learn more about bitcode here.)
+Each slice is a full and complete copy of the SDK, and only one slice is required for your users.
+During integration, a script runs to ensure that the Simulator slices (i386, x64) are stripped away from our SDK, resulting in a size reduction of about 30 percent.

-Update: As of Xcode 8.3, the Bitcode slice is now even larger.
+Update: As of Xcode 8.3, the bitcode slice is now even larger.
 Please dupe rdar://31302382.
-This only affects your developer/download experience and is fully stripped away for end users.
+This only affects your development and download experience and is fully stripped away for end users.

 The PDF specification requires us to embed a sizeable list of character maps that add a few megabytes per architecture to ensure that text in PDF form can be converted to Unicode to make search and text selection work as expected.
-This is required for many documents, and is especially important to decode documents with CJK characters.
-We already optimize these charater maps into a more efficient binary format to save both CPU time and size compared to the raw text version.
-(See this repository to get an idea how a subset of them looks like unprocessed.)
+This is required for many documents, and it is especially important for decoding documents with CJK characters.
+We already optimize these character maps into a more efficient binary format to save both CPU time and size compared to the raw text version.
+(See this repository to get an idea of how a subset of character maps looks unprocessed.)

-Rendering PDF documents is quite complex.
-We have a separate document explaining some of the challenges.
+Rendering PDF documents is a complex task, so we have a separate guide explaining some of the challenges.

 We also ship the

 BCSymbolMaps will save some space.
-There’s also no damage if you leave that in - it's purely a size optimization just like removing the Bitcode slices themselve.
+There’s also no damage if you leave it in — its removal is purely a size optimization, just like removing the bitcode slices themselves is.

-In versions of PSPDFKit before 5, we offered primarily a static library that looked like a framework.
+In versions of PSPDFKit for iOS prior to 5, we primarily offered a static library that looked like a framework.
 This was the only way to distribute binaries at the time.
-With iOS 8, Apple added support for dynamic frameworks, and in PSPDFKit 4 we were offering both variants.
-Dynamic SDKs are slightly more complex to set up (mainly due to a bug/design flaw in Xcode that does not automatically strip Simulator slices), however they offer significant advantages: link time is reduced since the linker doesn’t have to merge your application binary with our SDK binary.
-Stack trace symbolification works better since the
+With iOS 8, Apple added support for dynamic frameworks, and in PSPDFKit 4 for iOS, we offered both variants.
+Dynamic SDKs are slightly more complex in their setup (mainly due to a bug/design flaw in Xcode that does not automatically strip Simulator slices).
+However, they do offer significant advantages: Link time is reduced since the linker doesn’t have to merge your application binary with our SDK binary; stack trace symbolification works better since the

-.dSYM does not change for PSPDFKit itself, and two-level namespacing ensures that there are no symbol conflicts with your code.
+.dSYM does not change for PSPDFKit itself; and two-level namespacing ensures there are no symbol conflicts with your code.
 The main reason we offered both variants in PSPDFKit 4 was iOS 7 compatibility.
-With PSPDFKit 5 we dropped that and with it the static SDK version.
+With PSPDFKit 5, we dropped that, and with it, the static SDK version.

 We recommend using ImageOptim to reduce the size of your images.
-Applications like Adobe Photoshop save a lot of additional metadata in file formats such as PNG, and ImageOptim is very good for both removing such metadata and reducing image size by up to 90%.
-There is an interesting case study where using ImageOptim halved the size of Tweetbot.
+Applications like Adobe Photoshop save a lot of additional metadata in file formats such as PNG, and ImageOptim is very good for both removing such metadata and reducing image size by up to 90 percent.
+There is an interesting case study detailing how using ImageOptim halved the size of Tweetbot.

-which allows you to quickly identify which files take up the most space in the compressed .ipa.
+This allows you to quickly identify which files take up the most space in the compressed

-Learn everything about bitcode in our separate guide article.
+Learn everything you need to know about bitcode in our separate guide article.